-- Rinse and drain the fresh spinach.
-Chop half of it up roughly.
+Rinse and drain the fresh spinach.
+Chop half of it roughly.
 Break the eggs in a cup and season with a pinch of pepper and salt.

-- Beat the eggs well.
-Put this aside until needed later on in this recipe.
+Beat the eggs well until foamy.
+Put this aside until needed later.
 Pour half of the olive oil in a medium non-stick skillet and place it over medium-high heat.
 Once hot, add the chopped garlic.

-- Fry the garlic for 30 seconds.
-Add the spinach that hasn't been chopped.
+Fry the garlic for 30 seconds.
+Then add the spinach that hasn't been chopped.

 - Season with pepper and salt.
 Stir fry the spinach for 2 minutes until it starts to shrink and change color.

-- Remove the cooked spinach to a clean plate and put it aside for now.
-Pour the rest of the olive oil in the same hot pan and place it back over medium heat now.
-Pour in the beaten eggs when the oil is hot again.
+Remove the cooked spinach to a clean plate and put it aside for now.
+Pour the remaining olive oil in the same hot pan and place it back over medium heat until hot.
+Then pour in the beaten eggs.

 - Cook the omelet for a minute.
 Then sprinkle with half of the crumbled stilton blue cheese.